A Smart-Heart ecosystem to improve self-management behaviours in people with heart failure

 Applicants must hold an undergraduate degree with first class Honours degree or equivalent Master’s degree with a substantial research component in a relevant field including health sciences, psychology, or information technology.
 Please refer to the entry pathways to higher degrees by research for further information.

-Scholarships available.
-This position is open to domestic and international students currently living in Australia.Back to PhD opportunities
+There are two scholarships available for this project.
+The position is open to domestic and international students currently living in Australia.Back to PhD opportunities